-- Always wear a t-shirt, sunglasses and hat when out in the sun.
+- Always wear a t-shirt, sunglasses, and a hat when out in the sun.

-- Use a sunscreen with at least a SPF15 (and higher is better), along with a good UVA protection.
+- Use a sunscreen with at least an SPF15 (and higher is better), along with good UVA protection.

-Stay safe and play safe in the sun by using a good sunscreen product.
+Stay safe and play safe in the sun by using a good sunscreen and protecting your skin.